 Each year that counts towards your state pension entitlement is called a qualifying year.
-The number of qualifying years you need to build up to qualify for the full basic state pension depends when you'll start to claim it.
+The number of qualifying years you need to build up to qualify for the full basic state pension depends when you will start to claim it.

 If you reached state pension age before 6th April 2010, then the number of qualifying years you would need would, in most cases, be 44 years for a man or 39 years for a woman.

-If you will retire after 6th April 2010, you'll only need 30 years of National Insurance contributions - both men and women - to be entitled to the full state pension.
+If you will retire after 6th April 2010, you will only need 30 years of National Insurance contributions - both men and women - to be entitled to the full state pension.

-For the 2015/16 tax year, you'll need to earn £7,956 worth of income to pay enough National Insurance for it to count as a qualifying year.
+For the 2015/16 tax year, you will need to earn £7,956 worth of income to pay enough National Insurance for it to count as a qualifying year.

 If you fail to accrue the full number of qualifying years you need, you will not receive the full basic state pension but a proportion based on your National Insurance contributions.

-For example, if you've made 20 years contributions you'll be paid 20/30 of the basic pension.
+For example, if you have made 20 years contributions you'll be paid 20/30 of the basic pension.

 At present each 'qualifying year' equates to roughly £3.87 p/week of state pension.